PintoGideon/notes/ReactTraining/Core.md

 useEffect is designed to synchronize every committed render to your own effects.

-With data loading, we can use [] for the first time, but if the uid every changes, we're still rendered.
+With data loading, we can use [] for the first time, but if the uid changes, we're still rendered.
 We could be showing the wrong avatar.

 We put the uid in there to make sure we always display the right thing.
 Make sure we 'synchronize' our rendered elements.